Get started!

 Entity’s logic

-An entity can fall under various categories.
+As for Analysis cases, Entity can belong to various categories.
 For instance, you could create an entity to evaluate a t-shirt, a chocolate, or even an entire organization.

 Glimpact’s concept